Associate Professor, Journalism

 Aphrodite Salas is a visual journalist who has worked across Canada and around the world.
-She began teaching at Concordia in the department of Political Science and is now an Assistant Professor in the Department of Journalism and Director of the Graduate Diploma Program.
+She began teaching at Concordia in the department of Political Science and is now an Associate Professor in the Department of Journalism.
 Aphrodite is also a workshop leader and Quebec Trainer for the Journalists for Human Rights Misinformation Project.
-She is a research associate at the Concordia University Acts of Listening Lab and a member of the national board of directors of the Canadian International Council.
+She is a research associate at the Concordia University Acts of Listening Lab.
 Her experience as a journalist is extensive.
 Aphrodite was a video journalist and assignment editor at CTV Montreal, senior anchor at Global Quebec and hosted her own current affairs radio program on 940 Montreal.
 As a national correspondent, Aphrodite covered Parliament Hill in Ottawa for CityTV's Toronto and Vancouver stations.
 She was also a national correspondent for CTV News in Montreal, and was the network's transportation reporter in Toronto.
 As an anchor, Aphrodite has been on the desks of CTV Newschannel, CityTV's CP24, CKCO Kitchener and CFQC Saskatoon.
 Aphrodite started her visual journalism career producing short documentaries at the Reuters East Africa bureau in Nairobi, Kenya.
 She has also worked in India, England, the United States and sailed around the Pacific Ocean as part of an initiative of the Government of Japan.
 Her industry honours include four RTDNA awards for excellence in news reporting.
 Aphrodite holds an Honours BA from the University of Toronto and an MA in Public Policy and Public Administration from Concordia.

 JOUR 207 - Introduction to Multimedia Journalism (video modules, all three undergraduate sections)